Queen Mary 2 current position

-Launched in 2004, RMS Queen Mary 2 cruise ship is the oldest and most famous of all Cunard liners, with fleetmates MS Queen Victoria (2007) and MS Queen Elizabeth (2010).
-Cunard's newest liner will enter service in 2022.
+The 2004-built RMS Queen Mary 2 cruise ship is the oldest and most famous of all Cunard liners, with fleetmates the sisterships MS Queen Victoria (2007) and MS Queen Elizabeth (2010), and Cunard's newest liner (2024-built) Queen Anne.

 History - construction and ownership

-The 148,528-ton, 1,300-passenger cruise ship RMS Queen Mary 2 is the flagship of Cunard Line and one of the most modern cruise vessels designed nowadays - the biggest ocean liner in the world, built specifically to cross the Atlantic Ocean.
-QM2 was created with perfection, from bow to stern, with 14 spacious decks on which to relax and unwind.
-Gorgeous public areas, lavish dining rooms, ballrooms, theatres, lounges, and you may not believe it but there is even a Planetarium onboard.
-Queen Mary 2 boasts a lot of deck space.
-In order passengers to be well protected when the cruise ship is moving fast (30 knots), invisible wind screens were built.
+The 1300-passenger ship RMS Queen Mary 2 is Cunard's current flagship, one of the most modern (by design and technologies) and currently the world's biggest ocean liner specifically designed for regular Transatlantic ocean crossings.
+QM2 was created with perfection, from bow to stern, with gorgeous public areas, lavish restaurants, ballrooms, theatres, bars and lounges, and even a Planetarium (the first at sea).
+In order for passengers to be well protected when the ship is moving fast (30 knots), invisible windscreens were built.

-Stephen Payne was Queen Mary 2 naval architect - a Carnival's designer, who resembled features of some former ocean liners.
+Stephen Payne was the boat's naval architect - a CCL-Carnival's designer, who resembled features of some former ocean liners.
 These aspects include three thick black lines which recall the appearance of the first Queen Mary.
 Because Queen Mary 2 is too large and cannot dock in all ports, the passengers are ferried in tenders to and from the ship.
 For transporting passengers to shore, tenders pull up to loading stations, which have large hull doors for hydraulically opening outwards and forming a boarding platform.

-The vessel changed its flag in 2011 from London UK to Hamilton Bermuda in order to be able to offer on-board weddings.
+The vessel changed its flag-state in 2011 (from London UK to Hamilton Bermuda) in order to allow shipboard weddings at sea.
 RMS stands for "Royal Mail Ship" - a gesture to Cunard Line's history.

-Cunard QM2 first World Cruise started on 10 January 2007, navigating round the globe for 81 days.
-On the 20th of February in Sydney harbor she met Queen Elizabeth 2 being also on a world cruise.
-Many viewers were attracted at the harbor bridge no matter the arrival time of the queens was 5:42 a.m.
-This was the first time they met since the original Queen Elizabeth and Queen Mary served in 1941 as troop ships.
-Queen Mary 2 embarked on three-month cruise around the world from Southampton on the 10th of January 2012.
-She traveled south and afterwards east around Africa, then along the east coastline of Australia heading to Japan and back to Southampton through the Suez Canal.
-Another Royal Rendezvous took place in New York on the 13th of January 2011 at 6:45 p.m. in front of Statue of Liberty.
+Cunard QM2's first World Cruise started on January 10, 2007, navigating around the globe for 81 days.
+On February 20, in Sydney NSW, she met Queen Elizabeth 2 - being also on a World Voyage.
+Numerous viewers were at the harbor bridge although the queens' arrival time was 5:42 am.
+This was the first time they met since the original Queen Elizabeth and Queen Mary served in 1941 as troopships.
+Queen Mary 2 embarked on a three-month cruise around the world from Southampton on January 10, 2012.
+She traveled south and afterward east around Africa, then along the east coastline of Australia heading to Japan and back to Southampton through the Suez Canal.
+Another Royal Rendezvous took place in New York on January 13, 2011, at 6:45 pm, in front of the Statue of Liberty.
 Queen Mary 2 met Queen Victoria and the brand-new Queen Elizabeth.
 The two other ships- QE and QV crossed the Atlantic in tandem for the event.
 The fireworks and the red lights of the Empire State Building marked the event.
-For the celebration of the Diamond Jubilee of Queen Elizabeth II, the Queens met again in Southampton on the 5th of June 2012.
+For the celebration of the Diamond Jubilee of Queen Elizabeth II, the Queens met again in Southampton on June 5, 2012.

 Shipboard dining options - Food and Drinks

-All Cunard ships have 3 main restaurants offering breakfast, lunch and dinner: Queens Grill Restaurant is designated for guests staying in Queens Grill accommodations.
+All Cunard ships have 3 main restaurants offering breakfast, lunch, and dinner: Queens Grill Restaurant is designated for guests staying in Queens Grill accommodations.
 Evening dining is anytime between 6.30 pm - 9.00 pm.
 Princess Grill Restaurant - for guests staying in Princess Grill accommodations.
-Evening dining is anytime between 6.30pm - 9.00pm.
-Britannia Restaurant - for guests staying in Britannia Balcony, Oceanview or Inside staterooms.
+Evening dining is anytime between 6.30- 9 pm.
+Britannia Restaurant - for guests staying in Britannia Balcony, Oceanview or Inside Staterooms.
 Dining arrangements depend on the class of accommodation passengers have chosen.
-Most of them prefer Britannia class and dine in the main restaurant.
-Passengers can upgrade to a ‘junior suite’ and then dine in the Princess Grill, or choose a suite and then dine in the Queens’ Grill.
-Thus they are grouped by Cunard as the so called Grill Passengers who are permitted to the Queens' Grill Lounge and may also use the private area on deck 11 and its whirlpool.
+Most of them prefer the Britannia class and dine in the main restaurant.
+Passengers can upgrade to a "junior suite" and then dine in Princess Grill, or choose a suite and then dine in the Queens Grill.
+Thus they are grouped by Cunard as the so-called Grill Passengers who are permitted to the Queens' Grill Lounge and may also use the private area on deck 11 and its whirlpool.
 The other public areas are allowed to use by all passengers.

 When you book you may request a sitting.
 The Britannia restaurant has two for dinner - at 6 p.m. and at 8.30 p.m.
 Princess Grill and Queens Grill do not have sittings - when they are open, you can dine any time you choose.
 A note for confirmation sitting and table number will be left in your stateroom when you board.
 Lunch and breakfast do not require allocated tables or sittings.

 NOTE: During the ship's major drydock refit in 2016, "Winter Garden" was replaced with "Carinthia Lounge".
-The new lounge offers alternative breakfast, lunchtime options and premium coffees.
-Also during the 2016 refurbishment, "Todd English" (Mediterranean cuisine) was replaced with "The Verandah" - contemporary French cuisine restaurant.
-The buffet-style "Kings Court" was completely transformed, with addition of a smokehouse (alternative dining concept).
+The new lounge offers alternative breakfast, lunchtime options, and premium coffees.
+Also during the 2016 refurbishment, "Todd English" (Mediterranean cuisine) was replaced with "The Verandah" - a contemporary French cuisine restaurant.
+The buffet-style "Kings Court" was completely transformed, with the addition of a smokehouse (alternative dining concept).

-Passengers staying in suites are offered new menus in refurbished settings by the Princess Grill and Queens Grill restaurants.
-Britannia Restaurant, Golden Lion pub and Veuve Clicquot Champagne Bar all boast refreshed menus.
+Passengers staying in suites are offered new menus in refurbished settings by Princess Grill and Queens Grill restaurants.
+Britannia Restaurant, Golden Lion pub, and Veuve Clicquot Champagne Bar all boast refreshed menus.
 Cunard Line has created many of the new menus in its development kitchen in Southampton.

 Follows the complete list of Queen Mary 2 restaurants and food bars.